KittyChiu/workflow-metrics/README.md

 </details>

-This will analyse workflow runs in the selected organisation, including the durations and success rate of each workflow for each repository.
+This will analyse workflow runs in the selected organisation, including all workflows for each repository.

 ## Contributing